Miguel Perez (soccer, born 2005)

-Miguel Perez (born April 28, 2005) is an American soccer player who plays as a midfielder for Major League Soccer club St. Louis City SC.
+Miguel Perez (born April 28, 2005) is an American professional soccer player who plays as a midfielder for Major League Soccer club St. Louis City SC.

 Career

 Youth

-Perez was born in St. Louis, Missouri, and attends Pattonville High School.
+Perez was born in St. Louis, Missouri, and graduated from Pattonville High School.
 He played varsity soccer for his high school team and also joined several clubs associated with the Olympic Development Program.
 Perez was scouted by the St. Louis City SC academy in November 2020 and joined them the following year.
-In 2022, Perez made seven appearances for St. Louis City SC 2, the club's reserve and development team in MLS Next Pro.
+In 2022, Perez made seven appearances for St. Louis City 2, the club's reserve and development team in MLS Next Pro.

 St. Louis City

 On February 21, 2023, Perez signed a three-year homegrown player deal with Major League Soccer's St. Louis City SC ahead of their inaugural season.
 He made his MLS debut on February 26, 2023, appearing as a 59th-minute substitute during a 3–2 win over Austin FC.
+He scored his first MLS goal in the St. Louis City SC home game against the Vancouver Whitecaps, on May 27, 2023, two days after graduation from high school.

+Birmingham Legion (loan)

+On January 22, 2024, Perez was loaned to USL Championship club Birmingham Legion.
+St. Louis maintained the option to recall Perez at any point throughout the season.